 AIOps stands for artificial intelligence for IT operations.
 It refers to multi-layered technology platforms that automate and enhance IT operations through analytics and machine learning (ML).
 AIOps platforms leverage big data, collecting a variety of data from various IT operations tools and devices in order to automatically spot and react to issues in real-time while still providing traditional historical analytics.

 Gartner explains how an AIOps platform works by using the diagram in Figure 1.
 AIOps has two main components: big data and ML.
 It requires a move away from siloed IT data in order to aggregate observational data (such as that found in monitoring systems and job logs) alongside engagement data (usually found in ticket, incident, and event recording) inside a big data platform.
 AIOps then implements a comprehensive analytics and ML strategy against the combined IT data.
 The desired outcome is automation-driven insights that yield continuous improvements and fixes.
 AIOps can be thought of as continuous integration and deployment (CI/CD) for core IT functions.

 AIOps bridges three different IT disciplines—service management (“Engage”), performance management (“Observe”), and automation (“Act”)—to accomplish the goal of continuous insights and improvements.
 AIOps creates a game plan that recognizes that, within our new accelerated IT environments, there must be a new approach that’s underwritten by advances in big data and ML.

 What’s driving AIOps?

-- The amount of data that IT Ops needs to retain is exponentially increasing.
+- The amount of data that ITOps needs to retain is exponentially increasing.
 Performance monitoring is generating exponentially larger numbers of events and alerts.
-Service ticket volumes experience step function increases with the introduction of IOT devices, APIs, mobile applications and digital or machine users.
+Service ticket volumes experience step-function increases with the introduction of IoT devices, APIs, mobile applications, and digital or machine users.
 Again, it is simply becoming too complex for manual reporting and analysis.